-In appreciation for making this second jacket, Dick Rossi sent Sgt.
+In appreciation for recreating his flight jacket, Dick Rossi sent Sgt.
 Hack a print of the Flying Tigers with actual signatures of 55 Flying Tiger pilots by Stan Stokes .

-Sgt Hack and the Flying Tigers, a relationship began in 1958 and continuing on for 62 years!
-Above all this would make a great movie.
+Sgt Hack and the Flying Tigers, a relationship began in 1958.